Culture, history, gastronomy, nightlife… Thessaloniki reveals its authenticity slice by slice.

 The warehouses at the port

 The old warehouses at the port of Thessaloniki, built in 1910 and designed by the architect Eli Modiano, are the most vibrant cultural centres of the city.
-They were restored in 1997 and today house the Museum of Photography, Cinema Museum and Contemporary Art Centre, in addition to restaurants and bars.
-In November, cinema aficionados convene here from all over the world to attend the Thessaloniki International Film Festival.
+They have been restored and today house the Museum of Photography, Cinema Museum and Contemporary Art Centre, in addition to restaurants and bars.
+In November, cinema aficionados convene here for the Thessaloniki International Film Festival.